The Corporation Board (“the Board”) currently comprises a maximum of 15 members of whom one is the Chief Executive and

-Adam Mahmood - Co-opted Member of the Search & Governance Committee
+Adam Mahmood - Co-opted Member of the Search, Governance & Remuneration Committee

 Adam is a Partner for McLean Advisory, a leading consultancy with executive

 Adam is a highly experienced adviser to boards, with a strong track record of facilitating Chair, Non-Executive Director and Group Executive Committee appointments for global enterprise, government and high growth SMEs.
 Previously, Adam was responsible for all UK work streams across the Private Sector for the executive search arm of a global FTSE talent services

 Adam has strong interests in UK regeneration, infrastructure and new technology growth.
 He is also passionate about talent, learning and skills, and maintains an interest in support educational institutions on employability programmes.